 * Some economic analysis has been recently accomplished through the preparation of the LTEMP EIS.
 Comparing these analyses with “Table 1” shows that there are still Information Needs in the socio-economic area.
 To develop economic analyses for the LTEMP EIS, several assumptions were used and conclusions reached via economic and GCD operation models.
 The assumptions used and some very old studies relied upon could be verified or updated through empirical means.

 * The TWP will contain details on the implementation of the LTEMP ROD and on other, non-operational DOI actions in the GCNRA & GCNP, which could be informed with updated socio-economic information and trade-off analyses.

-* GCMRC Projects 13.1, 13.2, 13.3, (as currently scoped) are included in the FY 17 workplan and are expected to be completed in FY 17.
+*